-Women’s backpacks are built to fit the curves of a woman’s body which includes narrower shoulders, a shorter torso length, and hips that are generally wider than men.
+Women’s backpacks are built to fit the curves of a woman’s body which includes narrower shoulders, a shorter torso length, and hips that are generally wider than men’s.

-Additionally, women’s packs often have an S-curved shoulder harness which contours better to a woman’s chest and provide more comfort.
+Additionally, women’s packs often have an S-curved shoulder harness which contours better to a woman’s chest and provides more comfort.

-Finally, the hip belt on a women’s backpack is often narrower and curvier to fit a woman’s hips better.
+Finally, the hip belt on a woman’s backpack is often narrower and curvier to fit a woman’s hips better.

 This conversation will probably never die, in the quest to carry as little weight as possible the push towards ultralight tends to call to everyone who enjoys this hobby long-term, it’s just true that 20 pounds wear better than 40 pounds.